 3. Let someone else do the cooking and head to a prestigious restaurant

-Treat yourself to a luxurious break at the Gleneagles Hotel and indulge in one of the many fantastic restaurants, including Andrew Fairlie’s exquisite two Michelin-star restaurant, and the Strathearn, awarded two AA rosettes.
+Treat yourself to a luxurious break at the Gleneagles Hotel when it reopens its doors in 2021 and indulge in one of the many fantastic restaurants, including Andrew Fairlie’s exquisite two Michelin-star restaurant, and the Strathearn, awarded two AA rosettes.
 The hotel’s decadent afternoon tea is also a refined treat, boasting three tiers of scrumptious sweet and savoury treats.

 In Edinburgh, Thistle Street is quickly becoming one of the most famous ‘hidden gems’ in Edinburgh.
 The street is bursting with boutique shops, trendy bars and high-quality restaurants.
 Pop into European inspired Bon Vivant for a delicious meal or head to El Cartel for some late-night Mexican food in an atmospheric surrounding.